babelfish-for-postgresql/babelfish_project_website/README.md

 This project is licensed under the [BSD-3-Clause License](LICENSE).

-Babelfish for PostgreSQL is available as Open Source software and can be downloaded from Github for free under the terms of the
+Babelfish for PostgreSQL is available as open-source software and can be downloaded from Github for free under the terms of the
 [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and the
 [PostgreSQL license](https://www.postgresql.org/about/licence/).

-### Adding to the Partners Page

-If you are a partner, we welcome you to add your logo and link to our partners page.
-Please copy and edit the [sample file](_partners/_sample.md), and submit a pull request.

 ## Copyright

 Copyright Babelfish for PostgreSQL Contributors.

+Babelfish would not be possible without the hard work and dedication of the people who have contributed to PostgreSQL.
+Everyone involved in the development of PostgreSQL has our gratitude.